NukhbaAhmad/Cosmic-Quiz-App/README.md

 - **UI Components:** Added small resuable components to ensure the clean structure for UI.

+- **Validations** Added proper validations for email, notes, quering emails to ensure the correct data hit the database.

 ---

 ## ⏳ Time Management & Trade-offs